 I also need people asking me about the adoption, whether anything has changed or not.
 That real life touching base reminds me that I’m not alone in the process and it helps me to keep my mind on the great changes that will come.
 I really am looking forward to and feel so ready to have our baby with us!
 I’m itching to get started on parenting my adopted baby and talking about it with others helps to keep that feeling alive during the waiting.

 Lastly, we need help with the finances.
 We’ve received about $3,500 so far.
 We are incredibly thankful to those who have donated already.
 The money has been used for adoption related expenses, like getting our home study approved and then updated, as well as the many health and documentation expenses that come along with just getting the approval process finished.
-If you’d like to give now, you can do so at this link or send a check written out to The Vineyard Church (please do not write on the memo line what this is going towards, but instead include a note about where the money is to be used) and sent to the following :
+If you’d like to give now, send me a quick message or comment and I’ll get you information on how to donate.

 Lately, I’ve been feeling like I’d like to submit our profile with a lawyer who gets referrals from crisis pregnancy centers.
 These are the women that I’d really like to help (by being an adoptive parent choice) as they walk through the difficult decision of whether to parent, make an adoption plan, or abort their baby.
 There is a retainer fee for this lawyer and we’re just shy of having enough in our account to pay that.
 So, finances are still needed, even in the waiting, but much more so once we have the baby matched and place.
 That’s when the placement fee (the biggest of the expenses) occurs and then we’ll have the lawyer fees to finalize the adoption (perhaps the next biggest expense or at least in the top 3-5) as well.